Airtable technical requirements

 Does Airtable offer an offline access feature?

-Offline access to Airtable is not currently possible, however, there are several options available for exporting your data to access it offline.
+Offline access to Airtable is not supported, however, there are several options available for exporting your data to access it offline.

-If you'd like to save your current Airtable records offline, you can export data from Airtable as CSV files.
-Note that you will need to export attachment files separately.
+If you want to save your current Airtable records offline, you can export data from Airtable as CSV files.
+Keep in mind that you will need to export attachment files separately.
 Each table in your base will need to be downloaded as its own CSV.

 Note